-Last year over 800,000 US and international visitors descended on Albuquerque to watch the desert sky fill with over 700 multicolored and diversely shaped balloons during the event's opening weekend alone.
+Over 800,000 US and international visitors descend on Albuquerque to watch the desert sky fill with over 700 multicolored and diversely shaped balloons during the event's opening weekend alone.
 Guests can walk amongst these hot air giants, talk with the pilots and crew, satisfy shutter-happy fingers by snapping the perfect photograph, or just gaze in amazement from below.

 The convention has also become a major showcase of New Mexico's culture, heritage and history and features numerous exhibitions.

 This year, the nine-day event runs October 4-12.

 How to Get There